Updated on Feb 16, 2023 - Originally created on May 14, 2022

 It wouldn't need to be that way.

 The Smartsettle team and friends (including a group of Rotarians) have created a simulation illustrating a process that could lead to peace.
-Individuals and other groups that are cheering us on are listed at the bottom of this article.
+Some individuals and other groups that are cheering us on are listed at the bottom of this article.
+There are also many more.

 The following schematic illustrates the Smartsettle process assuming a multiparty negotiation.